Klepac-Ceraj-Lab/Resonance/examples/README.md

 ```

 to match your desired configuration.
-The names of each hyperparameter reflect the argument names in the proeminent `RandomForest` `R` package, for ease of use.
+The names of each hyperparameter reflect the argument names in the preeminent `RandomForest` `R` package, for ease of use.

 ### Generating predictions using pretrained models